 Rural properties may dispose of garden prunings in their red-lid garbage bin.

 If you need to dispose of bulky garden waste you can use our Household Clean Up Service.
-To book contact Council's Customer Service Centre on 1300 36 2170.
+To make a booking, contact Council's Customer Service Centre on 1300 36 2170.